TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 Web Services Privacy Policy
-Revised and Effective: April 12, 2016
+Revised and Effective: October 1, 2016

-If you are accessing this Web Services Privacy Policy from a mobile device, and would like to read a mobile-optimized and TRUSTe-approved summary privacy notice for http://m.comcast.net and the Xfinity TV Go mobile application, please click here. http://privacy-policy.truste.com/certified-policy/mobile/app/en/comcast.com/index.html
+If you are accessing this Web Services Privacy Policy from a mobile device, and would like to read a mobile-optimized and TRUSTe-approved summary privacy notice for http://m.comcast.net and the Xfinity TV mobile application, please click here. http://privacy-policy.truste.com/certified-policy/mobile/app/en/comcast.com/index.html

 Summary (Jump to Full Policy) What the Privacy Policy does

 The Web Services Privacy Policy describes the information Comcast collects about you when you use the Web Services, how Comcast uses that information, and how Comcast protects your privacy when you use certain websites, mobile applications, and other interactive features that link to this Privacy Policy, including, but not limited to:

-1. Comcast-branded mobile applications that link to this Web Services Privacy Policy, such as the Xfinity Connect and Xfinity TV Go iOS and Android apps.
+1. Comcast or Xfinity branded mobile applications that link to this Web Services Privacy Policy, such as the Xfinity Connect and Xfinity TV iOS and Android apps.
 2. Comcast-branded websites and web services that link to this Web Services Privacy Policy, such as: www.comcast.net, my.xfinity.com, xfinityhomesecurity.com, plaxo.com, and see.it
 3.  versions of these sites and services that are optimized for mobile browsing (e.g., m.comcast.net);
 4. XFINITY Wi-Fi, if you are not an XFINITY Internet subscriber. and
-5.  a Comcast-provided email address (such as yourname@comcast.net), if you are not an XFINITY Internet or XFINITY Voice subscriber.
+5.  a Comcast-provided email address (such as yourname@comcast.net) if you are not an XFINITY Internet or XFINITY Voice subscriber.

 This summary gives you some key points from the Privacy Policy, but you should read the whole Privacy Policy to get a full understanding of our privacy practices.

 What the Privacy Policy does not do

 Please note: the Privacy Policy _does not_ tell you what information we collect and how we use it when you use other Comcast services (such as XFINITY TV, XFINITY Voice, XFINITY Internet, or XFINITY Home services).
-These services have their own privacy policy, which we post at http://www.comcast.com/customerprivacy/ and mail to subscribers.
+These services have their own privacy policy, which we post at http:// www.xfinity.com/Corporate/Customers/Policies/CustomerPrivacy.html and mail to subscribers.

-TRUSTE's certifications apply to our mobile website, http://m.comcast.net and the XfinityTV Go mobile application, and all websites listed on the TRUSTe validation page reached by clicking the TRUSTe seal.
+TRUSTE's certifications apply to our mobile website, http://m.comcast.net and the XfinityTV mobile application, and all websites listed on the TRUSTe validation page reached by clicking the TRUSTe seal.
 This means that TRUSTe has reviewed the privacy practices on these websites, and you can contact TRUSTe about a privacy concern if we don't resolve it to your satisfaction.

 The Information Comcast Collects and How It is Used and Shared